terdelyi/terdelyicouk/content/posts/dont-be-ok-with-spaghetti-code.md

 > Our app got built on spaghetti code, so need to be ok with that.

-Yes, honesty is crucial on a job interview.
-It's even better to learn about these things before you apply for the job.
-From the top of my head, I could think of two reasons why this detail was highlighted:
+From the top of my head I could think of two reasons why this detail was highlighted:

 1. They want to manage your expectations.
 Most developers hate to work with spaghetti code.
 The mess is usually the result of unmaintained code debt, frequent changes in features, developers coming and going and deadlines are often tight.
 2. They are looking to hire people with extensive experience (or enough patience), as the readability of a spaghetti code is typically very low.
 That also comes with a lot of stress and creates the opportunity to introduce new bugs anytime, which in overall can easily lead to burnout.